dynamomobile/front-end-assessment/README.md

 - You are free to choose which framework (React, Vue, Angular, etc) and additional packages to use or even write everything from scratch

-- A friendly UI (transitions, fonts, effects, could be nice)
+- A friendly UI (transitions, fonts, effects)

 - Good Readme doc including a live demo URL